kh3dron/kh3dron.net/blog/mcp/mcp.md

 ---
-title: "Writing an MCP server around your vendor of choice"
+title: "Writing MCP servers on your vendors"
 date: "September 15, 2025"
 ---